ibm-cloud-docs/speech-to-text/language-resource.md

 #### Guidelines for Brazilian Portuguese, Dutch, French, German, Italian, and Spanish
 {: #wordLanguages-esES-frFR}

+*Guidelines for all dialects of Brazilian Portuguese, Dutch, French, German, Italian, and Spanish:*

 -   You **cannot** use dashes in sounds-like pronunciations.
 -   Use alphabetic characters that are valid for the language: `a-z` and `A-Z` including valid accented letters.